Fat Dogs Welsh Recipes

 Welsh recipes passed down the generations among country folk were intended to sustain quarrymen, coalmen, farm labourers and their families.
 Mindful of our climate and the long working hours many people endured, meals were simple and hearty, though not lacking in variety or flavour.

 As for my favourites?
 It’s impossible to say.
-Instead, I offer you a selection of sweets and savouries I loved as a child, together with some Welsh culinary heroes.
-I have included links for each recipe below, but don’t stop there.
-The links also provide details on several other dishes and snippets about our gastronomic history, so they’re worth exploring.
+Instead, I offer you a selection of sweets and savouries I enjoyed as a child, together with some Welsh culinary heroes.
+I have included links generously shared by contributors for each recipe, but don’t stop there.
+Many provide details on several other dishes and snippets about our gastronomic history, so they’re worth exploring.